mauroerta/buy-right/README.md

 ## Project Structure

-The project's source code is located in the `src` directory, and the compiled code is located in the `out` directory.
+The project's source code is located in the `src` directory, and the compiled code is located in the `.next` directory.
 The project's configuration files (e.g. `tsconfig.json`, `next.config.js`) are located in the project's root directory.

 The `src/app` directory contains the website's pages, and the `src/components` directory contains reusable components.